 With so many wines to choose from, what do the wine experts have to say?
 The answer is not clear cut, partly because the experts spend their lives tasting a huge range of different wines every day.
 So, pinning it down to a few bottles is a real challenge.

 But some of them do give us a guide.
 One example is world-renowned Spanish wine expert Sarah-Jane Evans.
-Sarah’s a regular contributor to wine magazine Decanter and recently published her list of top ten Spanish wines for 2021.
+Sarah’s a regular contributor to wine magazine Decanter and has published her list of top ten Spanish wines for 2023.

 Then there’s another Master of Wine, Tim Atkin, who’s special reports on Spanish wine are highly regarded in the wine world.
-Among the many wines listed on his website, his top-rated Spanish wines highlight the Scala Dei vineyard in Priorat and the wines of Veronica Ortega in Bierzo.
+Among the many wines listed on his website, his top-rated Spanish wines highlight the Scala Dei vineyard in Priorat and the wines of Veronica Ortega in Bierzo, as well as a well-deserved mention for our good friend Pepe Mendoza over in Alicante.

 Which Spanish wine is the best one for you?